-- Snow science equipment (e.g. Shear Frames / Density cutters / Federal Samplers)
+- Specialized snow science equipment (e.g. Shear Frames / Density cutters / Federal Samplers)

 - Hand held & survey grade GPS units (2x Trimble GeoXh)

-- Two fully portable remote weather stations including radiation balance
+- Two fully portable remote weather stations including full 4 component radiation balance

 - Steam drill and Kovacs augers